|

 The Buddha told Bimbisara to send this to [the] King [of] Udayana.
 It is said that when the king received the picture and studied it, he attained realization." ~J. Hopkins translating HH Dalai Lama in The Meaning of Life.

-At the bottom is the hell realm that is sometimes shown to comprise both hot and cold forms of torment.
+At the bottom is the hell realm that is often shown to comprise both hot and cold forms of torment.
 The Sutra of Remembrance of the True Law describes 8 different hells but makes it clear that they are the product of our own mind.

 Next is the animal realm where sentient beings from whales to insects are confined in fear and ignorance.